 - After you use all your bonuses, you must adhere to the standard late submission policy.
 In this case, 25% will be deducted per day late, with zero credit if more than two days late.

-- No "late submission bonus" is allowed when submitting your final project report or your project progress report.
+- No "late submission bonus" is allowed when submitting your final project report

 - If you feel you deserved a better grade on an assignment, you may submit a regrade request on Gradescope within 3 days after the grades are released.

 Your request should briefly summarize why you feel the original grade was unfair.